aaaguirrep/offensive-docker-vps/README.md

 <!-- markdownlint-disable MD033 MD041 -->
 <h2>VPS - Docker for pentest</h2>

-Create a VPS on Google Cloud Platform or Digital Ocean easily with the [docker for pentest](https://github.com/aaaguirrep/pentest) included to launch the assessment to the target.
+Create a VPS on Google Cloud Platform or Digital Ocean easily to use [Offensive Docker](https://github.com/aaaguirrep/offensive-docker) and launch the assessments to the targets.

 :tada::tada:**Digital Ocean Bonus**:tada::tada:
 You can sign up with my referral link <https://m.do.co/c/0d2d40f6a8a1> and get $100 free credit to try it out!